yusufyunuskaymaz/pokedexApi-3/README.md

 ## Objective

-Build a Landing that is functionally similar to this: [Parallax Website](https://mark-mad.github.io/parallax-website/)
+Build a Landing that is functionally similar to this: [Pokedex Site](https://yusufyunuskaymaz.github.io/pokedexApi-3/)

 ### At the end of the project, following topics are to be covered;